Installing the Solidity Compiler¶

 Be sure to install External Dependencies (see above) before build.

 Solidity project uses CMake to configure the build.
+You might want to install ccache to speed up repeated builds.
+CMake will pick it up automatically.
 Building Solidity is quite similar on Linux, macOS and other Unices:

 mkdir build cd build cmake .. && make